hophuchoang/Linux/README.md

 ### 8. Mini Project - TCP Chat Application
 > **Build a Command-Line Chat Application using TCP Sockets**

+### 9. Build Yoctor for Linux Device
+> **Build custom Linux distributions for embedded devices.
+It supports various hardware architectures and provides a flexible, modular, and reproducible build system using BitBake and layers**

+### 10. Basic Kernel module
+> **Build and Use character device file**

 ---

 ## Requirements